Trail descriptions in and around the San Francisco Bay Area

 Stevens Creek Reservoir Loop

-This easy road loop could be used either as an unchallenging beginner ride on its own, or made into the basis of much longer road and trail ride options for experienced riders.
+This easy road loop could be either used as an unchallenging beginner ride on its own, or made the basis of much longer road and trail ride options for experienced riders.

 Fun